Six Flags Hurricane Harbor: Incidents

 On September 30, 2012, a 19-year-old man fell off the Venom Drop slide that was part of the Black Snake Summit slide complex.
 He ignored the lifeguards and went down the slide head first on his stomach when protocol is to go down feet-first on the back.
 He fell off halfway down and hit the concrete.
 He was unconscious but breathing when he was taken to the hospital.

 Six Flags Over Texas

 Six Flags Hurricane Harbor, Arlington is located across Interstate 30 from Six Flags Over Texas.
-It was originally a part of the Wet 'n Wild chain, but was purchased by Six Flags in 1995.
+It was originally a part of the Wet 'n Wild chain, but was purchased by Six Flags in 1995 and rebranded as Hurricane Harbor in 1997.

 Slides and attractions

 Six Flags Mexico

 Six Flags Hurricane Harbor, Oaxtepec is located in Oaxtepec, Mexico.
 It was originally independently owned, but was purchased by Six Flags in 2017.

 Slides and attractions

 Six Flags Great America

 Six Flags Hurricane Harbor, Chicago is a water park located adjacent to Six Flags Great America that opened in 2005.
 It opened separately to the amusement park starting in 2021.